UCSD offers a variety of additional resources for students.

 Academic Transition Programs:

-OASIS TRIO Student Support Services Program & Summer Experience for freshmen and transfers
+- OASIS TRIO Student Support Services Program & Summer Experience

 Graduate School Preparation Programs: